NCAR/DemoChemMapping/README.md

 ### Emissions

-Emissions models can be much more chemically resolved than chemical mechanisms used in large models.
-In our example, the `MARGE` emissions module is biogenics focused the `ARES` is focused on anthropogenic emissions.
-The mapping is tightly tied to how `QX5` and `QXZ` define their various species and how emitted species are defined in the emissions module.
+Emissions models can have more explicit chemical representation than the mechanisms used in large models.
+In our example, the `MARGE` module focuses on biogenic emissions and the `ARES` module is focuses on anthropogenic emissions.
+The mapping between emissions and mechanisms is tightly tied to how `QX5` and `QXZ` define their various species and how emitted species are defined in each emissions module.

 **CH3** The definition of what a lumped chemical species is in a chemical mechanism makes a big difference in how other modules interact with it.

-The logic used to map among our imaginary emissions schemes and chemical mechanisms is in comments in the `how_things_are` source code with the mapping:
+The logic used to map among these emissions schemes and chemical mechanisms is in comments in the `how_things_are` source code with the mapping:

 | Emissions Module | source code with mapping description     |
 | -----------------| -----------------------------------------|